 Now for the fun part: set up a build-your-own taco bar.
 You’ll need a stack of warm corn tortillas, plus your fillings: slow-cooked and shredded short ribs, grilled salmon, and satisfying black beans for a vegetarian option.
 Fill bowls with toppings for garnishing, such as a few different salsas, chopped cilantro, sliced radishes, avocado, cheese and lime wedges.

 For dessert, keep it simple with scoops of coconut ice cream, topped with tropical fruit like mango or papaya.
-And don’t forget about the drinks!
-Margaritas are a must, and a pitcher of strawberry agua fresca makes a great nonalcoholic thirst-quencher for kids and adults.

 - 1 to 2 days ahead: Make salsas.
 Prepare the short ribs, cool, cover and refrigerate.
 Make the ice cream and freeze.
 Sauté vegetables and prep beans for the tacos and refrigerate.